Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

-\textbf{(3) Surpassing Euclidean constraints in modeling multi-modal heterogeneity.} Data from different modalities exhibit significant distributional variations, influenced by contextual factors, use cases, cultural differences, and varying interpretations of the same information.
-This complexity intensifies in multi-modal data, where each modality (e.g., images, text, audio) has distinct hierarchical structures~\cite{li2022clmlf, wei2023tackling, liang2022mind, goel2022cyclip, jiang2023understanding}.
-Many studies highlight this issue. \citet{liang2022mind} showed that the latent modality gap and distinct modality structures emerge in the latent space due to initialization and the contrastive learning process, impacting downstream tasks. \citet{wangexploring} found that different modalities exist on separate manifolds, making a unified Euclidean foundation model \textit{highly redundant in parameters and requiring varying degrees of pruning for different modalities.} This suggests that a unified Euclidean geometry struggles to capture multi-modal, cross-domain relationships, as its flat structure lacks the expressiveness needed for complex, multi-faceted interactions.
+\textbf{(3) Improved multi-modal heterogeneity modeling.} Data from different modalities vary significantly due to contextual factors, use cases, cultural differences, and different interpretations of the same information.
+This complexity intensifies in multi-modal data, where each modality has distinct complex structures~\cite{li2022clmlf, wei2023tackling, liang2022mind, goel2022cyclip, jiang2023understanding}.
+For instance, latent modality gap and distinct modality structures exist in the latent space due to initialization and the contrastive learning process, impacting downstream tasks~\cite{liang2022mind}.
+Different modalities also exist on separate manifolds~\cite{wangexploring}, making a unified Euclidean foundation model \textit{highly redundant in parameters and requiring varying degrees of pruning for different modalities.} Thus, Euclidean space struggles to capture multi-modal cross-domain relationships, as its flat structure lacks the flexibility needed for multi-faceted interactions in the data.

-Hyperbolic geometry excels in vision-language foundation models by effectively capturing hierarchical relationships, enhancing representation interpretability~\cite{desai2023hyperbolic, pal2024compositional, ramasinghe2024accept}.
-Its advantages extend to multimodal tasks, including image-video-skeleton~\cite{li2024isolated} and video-audio applications~\cite{hong2023hyperbolic}.
-For example, in hyperbolic embeddings, higher-level hierarchical concepts lie closer to the origin with more specific concepts residing in more peripheral regions, enabling geodesic reasoning when navigating through concept hierarchies.
-Hyperbolic embeddings minimize distortion while preserving real-world data structures, reinforcing the necessity of non-Euclidean geometry in foundation models.
-More broadly, generalized non-Euclidean geometries provide diverse curvatures, from positive to negative, enabling multiple manifolds to encode distinct data distributions~\citep{wilson2014spherical, gao2022curvature, gao2021curvature}, surpassing the constraints of flat Euclidean space.
+Non-Euclidean spaces exhibit much more geometric flexibility to enable multiple manifolds that encode different data distributions~\citep{wilson2014spherical, gao2022curvature, gao2021curvature}.
+For instance, hyperbolic geometry excels in vision-language foundation models by effectively capturing hierarchical relationships~\cite{desai2023hyperbolic, pal2024compositional, ramasinghe2024accept}, improving performance in tasks such as image-video-skeleton~\cite{li2024isolated} and video-audio applications~\cite{hong2023hyperbolic} while enhancing representation interpretability---higher-level hierarchical concepts lie closer to the origin with more specific concepts residing in more peripheral regions, enabling geodesic reasoning when navigating through concept hierarchies.

-In summary, we argue that moving beyond Euclidean geometry is essential for next-generation foundation models.
-Euclidean models struggle with capturing token structures, face dimensionality limits, and fail to model multimodal heterogeneity, requiring high dimensions but lacking geometric adaptability.
-Non-Euclidean geometry, with its flexible curvature and manifold structures, overcomes these limitations in distortion, scalability, and adaptability, providing a more scalable and expressive framework for foundation models.